Skip to content

 flowyml stack install

-FlowyML supports named stacks for managing development, staging, and production environments in a single config:
+FlowyML supports named stacks for managing development, staging, and production environments in a single config file:

 # flowyml.yaml